SystemsApproach/tcpcc/tcp_ip.rst

    Congestion at a bottleneck router.

-Note that congestion control is a different problem than routing.
+Note that avoiding congestion is a different problem than routing.
 While it is true that a congested link could be assigned a large edge weight by the routing protocol, and, as a consequence, routers would route around it, “routing around” a congested link does not generally